 Safety in Pakistan is bound to be a concern for expats.
 There is a threat of terrorism throughout the country, mainly due to the presence of an anti-state and anti-Western organisation known as Tehrik-e Taleban Pakistan (TTP).
 Other terrorist organisations believed to have a presence in Pakistan include Al-Qaeda and ISIS.

 While opinions differ, a number of embassies – including those of the USA and the UK – warn their citizens to avoid anything but essential travel to most parts of the country.
 Expats already in the country should minimise the time spent in public locations.

 Crime in Pakistan

 There is a high level of crime in Pakistan, especially in large cities such as Karachi and Islamabad.
-Muggings are frequent and are sometimes escalated to kidnapping.
-Carjacking and robberies are common too, so new arrivals should avoid travelling alone at night and always remain aware of their surroundings.
-It's best to be as inconspicuous as possible, keeping valuables out of sight, so as to avoid attracting any unwanted attention.
+Muggings are frequent and sometimes escalate to kidnapping.
+Carjacking and robberies are common too, so expats should avoid travelling alone at night and always remain aware of their surroundings.
+It's best to be as inconspicuous as possible, keeping valuables out of sight, to avoid attracting any unwanted attention.

 When it comes to abiding by local laws, expats should be aware that homosexuality is illegal in Pakistan, as is importing pork or alcohol products.
 In addition, it is illegal for unmarried couples to live together.
 Possession of illegal narcotics is punished harshly and offenders may even be sentenced to death.